WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 sudo cset proc -s user -e numactl -- -C 9,17 chrt -f 80 ~/wallaroo/giles/sender/sender -h wallaroo-leader-1:7000 -m 5000000000 -s 900 -i 5_000_000 -f ~/wallaroo/testing/data/market_spread/orders/350-symbols_orders-fixish.msg -r --ponythreads=1 -y -g 57 --ponypinasio -w —ponynoblock
 ```

-- `numactl -- -C 9,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `9` is used in this case because we want to use 1 ponythread and we're assuming Giles Receiver is on `1` and NBBO senders are on `2-8`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.
+- `numactl -- -C 9,17`: this command tells `numactl` to execute the following command only on the CPUs provided to `-C`. `9` is used in this case because we want to use 1 ponythread and we're assuming Data Receiver is on `1` and NBBO senders are on `2-8`. `,17` is used for the Pony ASIO thread because we're using `--ponypinasio`.
 The initial number provided to `numactl` should not clash with a running process started using `numactl`.

 `-m 5000000000`: We send in a large amount of total messages to avoid the senders dying on us before testing is complete.